Mario1788/RegressionModel_E2E/README.md

  Regression Model - End to End

-This is a Pyspark project using Boston housing data.
+This is a project using Boston housing data.

 ## The project outcomes
 1. Python notebook
 2. Create a Github project
 3. Clone the Project - Creating the user and integration between local machine and Github